Mortgages in Spain.

 CaixaBank mortgage financing in Spain to buy an apartment with Terreta Spain

-Sabadell – but not just any agency: the Welcome Hub, the only banking entity in Spain entirely dedicated to expatriates and international clients.
-Based in Barcelona, it supports real estate purchase projects throughout the country.
+Sabadell - but not just any branch: the Welcome Hub, the only banking entity in Spain entirely dedicated to expatriates and international customers.
+Headquartered in Barcelona, it provides support for property purchase projects throughout the country.

-ABANCA – I currently have two mortgage loans with this bank.
-Although little known to foreigners, it is generally very efficient and responsive.
-It recently acquired Targobank (Tomamos Impulso), previously owned by Crédit Mutuel.
+ABANCA– I currently have two mortgage loans with this bank.
+Although not well known to foreigners, it has proven to be very efficient and responsive overall.
+It recently acquired Targobank (Tomamos Impulso), which was previously owned by Crédit Mutuel.

-Banco Santander - Spain's largest bank, if you're under 35 take a look at their "Hipoteca Joven".
+Banco Santander – Spain’s largest bank; if you’re under 35, check out their “Hipoteca Joven.”
+BBVA – Spain's second-largest bank.

 • Bankinter